kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 modified: 2023-10-31
 category: Mathematics
 tags: Mathematical Musings
 summary: 'The unique properties of the numbers zero make them mathematically indispensable.
-In this slow-paced stroll though the ideas streaming out of these two numbers we uncover well-known as well as relatively obscure facts about them.
-It is hoped that in the process we are enabled to discover how they cement disparate areas of Mathematics.'
+In this slow-paced stroll though the ideas streaming out of these two numbers, we uncover well-known as well as relatively obscure facts about them.
+It is hoped that in the process we may discover how they cement disparate areas of Mathematics.'
 opengraphimage: 01-crop-3600-dpi-cairo.png
 ---

 The unique properties of the numbers zero and one make them mathematically indispensable.
-In this slow-paced stroll though the ideas streaming out of these two numbers we uncover well-known as well as relatively obscure facts about them.
-It is hoped that in the process we are enabled to discover how they cement disparate areas of Mathematics.
+In this slow-paced stroll though the ideas streaming out of these two numbers. we uncover well-known as well as relatively obscure facts about them.
+It is hoped that in the process we may discover how they cement disparate areas of Mathematics.

 ## The shy one